upbound/docs/content/spaces/backup-and-restore.md

     aws_secret_access_key=*************************
 ```

-Then create a `ControlPlane` configuration with that secret reference:
+Then create a managed control plane with reference to the `BackupConfig` above.

 ```yaml
 apiVersion: spaces.upbound.io/v1beta1